Early Life & Great Vow

 Bhishma stands as a paragon of loyalty, selflessness, and deep moral conviction, both admired and pitied for fighting on behalf of the Kauravas despite his heart’s inclination toward righteousness.

-View QuestionWho discovered the neutron?
+View QuestionWho discovered inheritance laws?

 View Question